SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Good, I finished the trim, now I'm trying to think of what to do next," Fluttershy said.

-Pinkie looked at the dress, *it looks good so far, the purple makes it pop.*
+Pinkie looked at the dress. *it looks good so far, the purple makes it pop.*

 "Got any ideas so far?"
 Pinkie asked, looking back at Fluttershy.